Virschnieder/cultural-specific-conversational-bot-for-mental-health/README.md

 ## Overview

 A culturally sensitive mental health conversational assistant for Omani Arabic speakers, providing therapeutic-grade support with strict cultural and safety protocols.
-The system is modular, scalable, and designed for easy local development and deployment.
+The system is Dockerized for easy local development and cloud deployment.

 ---